Zeljko-Predjeskovic/springboot-social-media-neo4j-sample/README.md

 The value written in this example is the default connection.
 You actually don't have to write anything if you use a default connection.
 Notice that Neo4j uses a [Bolt](https://en.wikipedia.org/wiki/Bolt_(network_protocol)) network protocol to connect.
 It will not except a http connection.

+## Run it on docker

+    docker build -t social-media.jar .